-Tristan handles complex intellectual property disputes with a commercial approach and technical capability.
+Tristan is a solicitor advocate handling complex intellectual property disputes with a commercial approach and technical capability.

-Alongside his law degree, Tristan's background is in Biomedical Engineering, a multi-disciplinary medical technology degree covering electronics, biomechanics, computing and pharmaceutical delivery systems, which he obtained at Imperial College London.
+Alongside his law degree, Tristan's background is in Biomedical Engineering, a multi-disciplinary medical technology degree covering electronics, computing, biochemistry and medical devices, which he obtained at Imperial College London.

 Outside his main practice, Tristan is especially interested in IP strategy and education for growth and start-up business, and he regularly provides pro-bono advice as a mentor at a leading start-up incubator.
-Tristan also contributes frequently to specialist legal journals and industry publications, writing about cutting-edge legal issues and developments.
+Tristan also contributes frequently to specialist legal journals including the European Intellectual Property Review and Journal of Intellectual Property Law & Practice, and industry publications including the Institution of Engineering & Technology’s E&T Magazine, writing about cutting-edge legal issues and developments.